 Saitama Prefecture has two cities that are famous for hina dolls.
 Iwatsuki and Konosu.
 Within the latter, Konosu, there is an area called “Ningyo Cho” or Dolls town in English.
 Kakyu no Sato is located within this dolls town.
 It is a period house with a Nagaya-mon (gate), Omoya building and an annex.
 I spotted the English name written on a guide map as ‘The House of Flower and Music Kawasato Kakyu no Sato’.
+But you can also see in the photo above that it is called the Pavilion of Flower and Music!
 It is so named, because when there isn’t a pandemic on, the facility hosts several music events.

 There is a rose garden on the grounds.
 It also has other seasonal flower displays.
 Right now rapeseed is in bloom.
 It is not particularly large, but it is nicely done.
 There are also a few plum blossoms on the grounds.
 The main house is home to a tea room and an udon restaurant.
 This is where the dolls are on display.

 According to the website, they have a “Hina Matsuri” Dolls Festival every year.
 However, this year on account of the Coronavirus it was cancelled.
 Despite that, they actually have dozens of dolls on display as well as the beautiful colored hanging decorations.

 The gardens are free to roam.
 But I think the dolls displays are for paying customers.
 You can get a tea or coffee for just 200 yen.
 The lounge is big an airy and / or there is seating outdoors so it feels “safe” during this time with Covid.
 For customers of the udon restaurant you can see even more hina dolls on display in the dining area there.